-"De donde eres" is a phrase which is often translated as "where you're from", and "bien, gracias" is a phrase which is often translated as "fine, thank you".
-Learn more about the difference between "de donde eres" and "bien, gracias" below.
+"Ustedes" is a pronoun which is often translated as "you", and "bien, gracias" is a phrase which is often translated as "fine, thank you".
+Learn more about the difference between "ustedes" and "bien, gracias" below.

 Copyright © Curiosity Media Inc.